 This blog is the second in a three-part series covering Gartner's new market category called security service edge (SSE).
-Read the first blog here.
+Our first blog explored explored what SSE is as a platform, and the third installment explains what features you should be looking for when selecting an SSE platform.

 Now that we’ve established what Gartner’s new security service edge (SSE) is, it’s time to explore how it can be applied to your organization and what benefits it can offer.
 Two main concepts drive SSE: users and destinations, and these concepts outline how SSE can be applied practically to a business.
 The truth is, network security is on its way out—users and destinations are no longer on the corporate network, and your security shouldn’t be either.